nuintun/node-adodb/README-EN.md

 `ADODB.execute`
 >Execute a SQL statement that do not returns a value.

+`ADODB.executeScalar`
+>Execute a SQL statement that returns a scalar value.

 `ADODB.open(connection[, encoding])`
 >Encoding settings for optional parameters, can be used for `ADODB.encoding` global settings.